Arnon Milchan

-Arnon Milchan (ארנון מילצ'ן; December 6, 1944) is an Israeli businessman, film producer and spy.
+Arnon Milchan (ארנון מילצ'ן; December 6, 1944) is an Israeli billionaire businessman, film producer and former spy.
 He has been involved in over 130 full-length motion pictures and is the founder of production company Regency Enterprises.
 Regency's film credits include 12 Years a Slave, JFK, Heat, Fight Club, and Mr. & Mrs. Smith.
 Milchan has earned two nominations for the Academy Award for Best Picture, for L.A.
-Confidential and The Revenant.
+Confidential and The Revenant; he also produced Best Picture nominees The Big Short, 12 Years a Slave, and Birdman, with the latter two winning the award in consecutive years.
 Milchan was also an Israeli intelligence operative from the mid-1960s to the mid-1980s.

-Biography
+As of January 2024, Forbes estimated Milchan's net worth at US$3.3 billion, ranked 937th worldwide and 13th wealthiest in Israel.

+Early life

-Milchan was born in Rehovot, then-British Mandate of Palestine, to a Jewish family.
+Milchan was born in Rehovot, Mandatory Palestine, to a Jewish family.
 He has a sister named Dalia.
 His mother was descended from European Jewish disciples of the rabbi Vilna Gaon who came to Palestine in the early 19th century, and he is the eighth generation of his family in the country.